munificent/game-programming-patterns/book/command.markdown

 to a function, etc. So by saying the Command pattern is a "reified method call", what I mean is that it's a method call wrapped in an object.

-That sounds a lot like a "callback", "first class function", "function pointer", "closure", or "partially applied function", depending on which language you're coming from, and indeed those are all in the same ballpark.
+That sounds a lot like a "callback", "first-class function", "function pointer", "closure", or "partially applied function" depending on which language you're coming from, and indeed those are all in the same ballpark.
 The Gang of Four later says: